allpix-squared/allpix-squared/src/modules/DefaultDigitizer/README.md

 * `treshold` : Threshold for considering the readout charge as a hit.
 Defaults to 600 electrons.
 * `treshold_smearing` : Standard deviation of the Gaussian uncertainty in the threshold.
 Defaults to 30 electrons.
 * `adc_smearing` : Standard deviation of the Gaussian noise in the ADC conversion (after applying the threshold).
 Defaults to 300 electrons.
-* `output_plots` : Enables if histograms should be generated with the data in every step.
+* `output_plots` : Enables if histograms should be generated from the data in every step (slows down simulation).
 Disabled by default.

 #### Usage
 The default configuration is equal to the following